-Pressured by rival, Chevron abandons Anadarko takeover fight
+Chevron drops Anadarko takeover fight after Occidental raises bid

 “The industry is trying to show investors more capital discipline and if another suitor comes in that would be significantly counter to most companies’ strategies,” analysts at RBC Capital Markets said in a note on Thursday.

-Investors have sold off shares of oil companies that increased spending on drilling, punishing them for not using the cash to finance shareholder returns.
+Investors have sold off shares of oil companies that increased spending on drilling instead of returning cash to shareholders.
 They have called for capital discipline, defined as increasing production by 4 percent a year and maintaining a 4 percent dividend.

-One result of that approach: The value of U.S. oil and gas mergers and acquisitions fell to a 10-year low in the first quarter, driven by investors selling off shares in companies that spent more on drilling than on buybacks and dividends.
+One result: The value of U.S. oil and gas mergers and acquisitions fell to a 10-year low in the first quarter as investors sold shares of companies that spent more on drilling than on buybacks and dividends.

-The brief contest for Anadarko underscored the value of its assets in the Permian Basin.
-The vast shale field holds oil and gas deposits that can produce supplies for decades using low-cost drilling techniques.
+The contest for Anadarko underscored the value of its assets in the Permian Basin, the vast shale field with oil and gas deposits that can produce supplies for decades using low-cost drilling techniques.

 The region’s soaring production has propelled U.S. oil production to 12 million barrels per day, more than Russia or Saudi Arabia.